Soccer-Former Brazil striker Ronaldo buys second division Cruzeiro | Sports-Games

 It is the second foray into management for the former PSV Eindhoven, Inter Milan, AC Milan, Barcelona and Corinthians striker.
 Ronaldo bought a 51% stake in Spanish club Real Valladolid in 2018.
 Neither he nor Cruzeiro provided any significant details but XP said in a statement "it seeks to help the Brazilian football industry with professionalisation, capitalization and opening new opportunities."

 Ronaldo posted a blue heart and a fox - the Cruzeiro mascot - on Twitter, and a club spokesperson confirmed the deal.
-The club also told its fans they were "phenomenal", in an apparent reference to Ronaldo's nickname as a player, "Ronaldo Fenomeno".
+Cruzeiro also told the fans they were "phenomenal", in a reference to Ronaldo’s nickname as a player, "Ronaldo Fenomeno".

 The deal comes a few months after the Brazilian Congress sanctioned a law allowing football clubs, historically fan-owned and closed off to outside investors, to become businesses.
 "This is the first bit of business in a relevant new front for the investment banking market in Brazil, the country of football," said Jose Berenguer, CEO of Banco XP.